 The Office of International Programs features its own OIP Scholarships program with several opportunities for faculty-led program applicants.
 There is no application for these scholarships, as all students who have applied to viable programs are considered for the scholarships.
 Please note that scholarships are very limited and amounts are usually between couple hundred dollars to a thousand dollars.
 It is important, therefore, that students be advised to consider OIP Scholarships more as a bonus and not something they are necessarily depending on in order to fund their education abroad experience.

 Award disbursements are made to students' KSIS accounts at the same time the program's tuition, fees, and Program Fee are billed and due.

 Several departments and colleges at Kansas State offer study abroad scholarships for their students.
 Students should contact their colleges or departments directly for additional details, including award eligibility, application procedures, and deadlines.

 Nationally Competitive Scholarships

 The U.S. Department of State and Department of Education, along with several nationally recognized international education organizations, fund a number of nationally competitive study abroad scholarships.
 National scholarships often are based on different factors such as academic merit, financial need, academic major, foreign language study, or non-traditional locations.
-The Benjamin A. Gilman International Scholarship Program, for example, is a great opportunity for Pell-eligible students enrolling in faculty-led programs that are longer than twenty-eight days.
+The Benjamin A. Gilman International Scholarship Program, for example, is a great opportunity for Pell-eligible students enrolling in faculty-led programs that are longer than twenty-one days.
 For more information about nationally competitive scholarships, direct students to or contact Education Abroad.

 Education Abroad maintains a scholarship list of many external opportunities for which many Kansas State students have applied to their faculty-led program expenses.